 Egerton is located in the centre of Knutsford.
 Our red uniform is well known and the profile of community involvement is very strong.
 We have extremely close links with Tatton Park.
 This was the home of the Egerton family who were the founders of our school in Knutsford and our twin, Egerton Primary School in Njoro, Kenya.
 The children are supported by the PTA to sponsor the rare breeds at Tatton Farm.
 We have regular visitors from Spring lambs to reindeer at Christmas time.

 In excess of 90% of our pupils go on to secondary education at the nearby Knutsford Academy.
-Egerton is now a member of the Knutsford Multi-Academy Trust.
-Senior Leaders and Governors now are fully invested in supporting Egerton pupils throughout their journey at the Academy.
+Egerton is now a member of the The Learning Alliance Multi-Academy Trust.
+Senior Leaders and Governors now are fully invested in supporting Egerton pupils throughout their journey at Knutsford Academy.

 Knutsford Library is frequently visited by the children both in school time with their teachers and in their free time too.
 The children take part in the Summer Reading Challenge each year and are involved in many other events arrnaged by the libarary.